‘Maxim’ Helpful Hottie Caitlin O’Connor Enjoys Vegas In Skintight Denim

 Maxim “Helpful Hottie” Caitlin O’Connor took to Las Vegas over the weekend, and updated her followers with a post to Instagram where she stunned in an ensemble of denim pants and thigh-high boots.
 It was the second post this week to have a focus on denim, as the beauty had also sizzled in ripped jeans and a crop-top shirt.

-Caitlin’s most recent shot was while she was having fun in Sin City, specifically at the Park MGM.
+Caitlin’s most recent shot was taken while she was having fun in Sin City, specifically at the Park MGM.
 Formerly Monte Carlo Resort and Casino, the Park MGM describes itself as a mega-resort hotel and casino located on the famous Las Vegas Strip.

 For the occasion, Cailtin managed to look both sleek and sexy in her ensemble.
 Her top consisted of a black tank top with a trendy choker detail around her neck.
 The top was almost skintight, and expertly clung to her slim figure.